Aasish204/student_dropout_prediction/README.md

     o Performance: attendance rate, academic score, class repetition, education level o Socio-economic: wealth level
     o Target: dropout (0 = no, 1 = yes)

+⚠️ Note:

+    • The dataset is focused only on Bagmati Province, not the whole of Nepal.
+    • It is partially synthetic — some data points were generated or estimated using AI tools to fill gaps from visual sources.
+        This means the dataset may not exactly match real-world figures and is used for educational purposes only.

 ________________________________________
 🛠️ Models Used